Baked Three-Cheese Mac and Cheese

 Directions

-Preheat the oven to 165°C. Lightly grease a 2.8 L baking dish with butter or neutral oil to prevent sticking. - Cook the Pasta
+Preheat the oven to 165°C. Lightly grease a 2.8-litre baking dish with butter or neutral oil on all interior surfaces — including the sides, not just the base.
+The cheese sauce and pasta mixture that bake directly against ungreased surfaces will adhere and tear when portioned. - Cook the Pasta

 *Notes :